 Understanding Addiction Relapse Triggers

 Whether your triggers are emotional distress or a specific situation, it is essential that you know what compels you to use when trying to lead a life of sobriety.
+Understanding what triggers you to relapse and having a plan in place for these triggers are your first steps toward prevention.

 What is Relapse?